Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: 1 round
 You freeze a spell in mid-air, delaying its effect until the end of your next turn.
 The spell keeps its original targets, and fails if those targets are no longer valid when the spell resolves.
-The spell’s caster must maintain concentration on the spell until the spell takes effect, or have the spell fail.
+The spell's caster must maintain concentration on the spell until the spell takes effect, or have the spell fail.
 - **Classes**: Artificer, Wizard
 *(Source: CS)*